 Although Intuitive Surgical has classified their service event as a recall, the existing da Vinci systems have not been taken out of commission.
 They are still in use in hospitals in New Jersey and around the country, and practitioners report no difficulties with the robots.
 They have simply scheduled inspections of the robots and moved to replace the 1,386 instrument arms that have already been purchased.
 Intuitive claims to have already completed 70 percent of the inspections and repairs.

 Surgical robots represent the cutting edge of modern medical technology.
 Despite their name, they cannot possibly perform procedures on their own.
 Doctors control the instrument arms as they stand in the operating room next to the patient, and there are attending nurses and physicians there at all times.
-However, if a patient is harmed or allowed to come to harm through the faulty operation of sensitive equipment, an experienced attorney may be able to help them consider options for compensation.
+However, if a patient is harmed or allowed to come to harm through the faulty operation of sensitive equipment, an experienced product liability attorney may be able to help them consider options for compensation.